What Is Knob And Tube Wiring?

 Some inspection agencies claim it is not inherently dangerous provided that:

-- The insulation is in tact – You really cannot see very much of the wiring in most homes, although it is generally most affected above ceiling mounted light fixtures because of long term exposure to heat from light bulbs.
-Knob and tube wiring pre-dates temperature ratings, so no one really is sure what rating it has.
-Two generations later, most home wires were rated for 75 degree Celsius.
-For almost 40 years the standard has been 90-degree Celsius.
-Many light fixtures require this temperature rating to be safely installed.
+- The insulation is intact – You really cannot see very much of the wiring in most homes, although it is generally most affected above ceiling-mounted light fixtures because of long-term exposure to heat from light bulbs.
+Knob and tube wiring predates temperature ratings, so no one really is sure what rating it has.
+Two generations later, most home wires were rated for 75°C. For almost 40 years, the standard has been 90°C. Many light fixtures require this temperature rating to be safely installed.

 - Additional outlets have not been added to it – Every house old enough to have knob and tube wiring has had some electrical additions.
 Some are no doubt done professionally by a licensed electrician, and many are not.
 Too many outlets on a circuit is a problem for any type of wiring.